From Reading to Specifying: What Is TDG?

 Think back to Chapter 16.
 You learned a three-step workflow called Spec-Driven Development (SDD):

-- Claude Code builds it -- reading your description and generating the result
+- AI builds it by reading your description and generating the result

-- You check the result -- reading what Claude Code produced and deciding if it matches what you asked for
+- You check the result by reading what the AI produced and deciding if it matches what you asked for

 | SDD (Chapter 16) | TDG (This Chapter) | |